 Public opinion on immigration has traditionally been negative with most people believing that immigrants do not pay their fair share to the tax system or receive more than they contribute to public finances.
 A 2008 European Social Survey reveals that 44% of European citizens responded that immigrants receive more than they contribute, with only 15% believing that they receive less (Dustmann & Frattini, 2014).
 Much empirical research also supports the idea that immigration is costly for receiving countries.
 This message is echoed in Borjas’s latest book, Immigration Economics, the 30 years summary of the author’s work in the field of immigration (Card & Peri, 2016).
 In Canada, Grubel and Grady (2012) found that in the fiscal year 2005/2006, the average immigrant costed $6,051, while Javdani and Pendakur (2013) reported about $500.
-Outside Canada, Chojnicki (2011) found that even though the long term effect of immigration on the French public finances is slightly positive, the life cycle net contribution is negative for the year 2005.
+Outside Canada, Chojnicki (2011) found that even though the long-term effect of immigration on the French public finances is slightly positive, the life cycle net contribution is negative for the year 2005.
 Fehr, Jokisch, and Kotlikoff (2003) stated that even doubling the number of immigrants, an extreme measure by most policy standards, will do little to mitigate the upcoming financial pressure in developed countries.

-While the immigration debates continue, immigrants intake has been increasing in most developed countries (Card & Peri, 2016).
+During the last decades, immigrant’s intake has been increasing in most developed countries (Card & Peri, 2016).
 In Canada for example, the number of landed immigrants has remained relatively high since the early 1990s, with an average of approximately 235,000 new immigrants per year (Statistics Canada, 2016).
 In 2017, the country welcomed more than 286,000 permanent residents and the government adopted a historic multi-year levels plan to grow its annual immigration levels to 340,000 by 2020 (2018 Annual Report to Parliament on Immigration).
 This suggests that Borjas (2014) and others present one side of the story of which the other side is that skilled migrants make a large fiscal contribution, and unskilled migrants may be net contributors if they eventually depart or make few claims on government expenditures while in the country (Rowthorn, 2008).
 Akbari (1989) found a positive net fiscal transfer of $500 using data from the Canadian census in 1981 while Hering and Klassen (2010) suggest that increasing immigrants intake rather than the retirement age, would significantly improve the fiscal sustainability of the CPP (Canada Pension Plan) and largely solve the financing problems of the QPP (Quebec Pension Plan).
 Results from Ileri (˙ 2019) and Dungan, Fang, and Gunderson (2013) also suggest that immigration is likely to have a positive impact on the Canadian economy including the lowering of wages inequality and improvement of overall welfare.

 In the US, Storesletten (2000) found that selective immigration policies, involving an increased inflow of working-age high and medium-skilled immigrants, can remove the need for future fiscal reform.
 For instance, an annual intake of 1.6 million (an increase from 0.44% to 0.62% of the population) immigrants would be equivalent to an alternate policy to increase tax revenue by 4.4 percentage points in the US.
 Akin (2012) for Germany and Dustmann and Frattini (2014) for the United Kingdom, also provides strong evidence that immigrants especially recent ones, has made a substantial contribution to public finances.